cgay/time/README.md

 * `<naive-zone>` - A time zone that always represents the same offset from UTC.
 The primary example of this is the `$utc` time zone itself.

-* `<aware-zone>` - A time zone that may have different offsets from UTC over time due to daylight savings time and governmental action.
+* `<aware-zone>` - A time zone that may have different abbreviations and offsets from UTC over time due to daylight savings time and governmental action.
 These zones use data from the the tzinfo (TODO: link) package.

 * `<day>` - Represents a day of the week, with a name and short name.